LeonTLam/obsidian-ntnu/Semester_1/IIK3100_Etisk_hacking/Home_Exam/Web_Hacking/Beatles song catalogue (40).md

 Instead of bruteforcing and checking thousands of songid's, recognize a pattern where all albums end with 53.

 Edit payload and attack all songid's with a suffix of 53.
 Sort all attacks by largest to lowest content length.
-Scroll through the reponses until finding a html file with appropiate flag.
+Scroll through the responses until finding a html file with appropriate flag.

 # Additional Info